icopy-site/awesome/docs/awesome/awesome-diversity.md

 Our Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).UTING.md), and uses an equivalent [license](https://github.com/folkswhocode/awesome-diversity/blob/master/LICENSE).

+Our Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).UTING.md), and uses an equivalent [license](https://github.com/folkswhocode/awesome-diversity/blob/master/LICENSE).

 Our Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).